waieez/Blog/async/EventLoop.md

+#Javascript's Event Loop
-#Mastering Async Javascript
+###Mastering Async Javascript - p.1

-When I first started to use node, my knowledge of Javascript was very basic and so I had a lot of trouble understanding callbacks and the event loop and especially, Async.
+My first exposure to node/async was actually through Mixu's Node Book.
+At the time, I was still very new to the language and I had no idea how Javascript's Event Loop worked.

-Now that I believe I have a firmer grasp of the two concepts, I want to revist some of the sticky parts of handling async code and maybe help out those who are just starting out.
+Now that I believe I have a firmer grasp Javascript and Node, I want to revist some of the sticky parts of handling async code and maybe help out those who are just starting out.

 I'm still learning a lot and so this is still very much a work in progress.
 If you feel I've misrepresented something feel free to let me know.